 The first \$9 million (or lesser amount) appropriated are available only to the 18 institutions currently listed in Section 723(b) for the purposes of making the \$500,000 minimum grants.
 If the amount appropriated is insufficient to pay the minimum grant amount to each eligible institution, then each institution's award is ratably reduced.
-If other institutions are subsequently added to the list of eligible institutions, they are entitled to the minimum grant amount, unless such funds are
+If other institutions are subsequently added to the list of eligible institutions, they are entitled to the minimum grant amount, unless such funds are not appropriated.
+In that case, the 18 institutions currently listed receive funding priority and subsequently added institutions' awards are ratably reduced.

-HEA §723(d).
+&lt;sup>102 HEA §723(d).

-&lt;sup>107 HEA §723(b)(2)(B).
+&lt;sup>103 HEA §723(b)(2)(B).

-&lt;sup>108 The Consolidated Appropriations Act, 2017 (CAA 2017; P.L.
-115-31) authorizes IHEs that maintain endowment funds supported with funds appropriated for HEA Title III and Title V programs for FY2017 to use the income from the endowment fund to award student scholarships.
-This provision, enacted through Division H, Title III of the CAA 2017 will remain in effect until Title III and Title V are reauthorized.
+&lt;sup>104 The Consolidated Appropriations Act, 2023 (CAA 2023; P.L.
+117-328) authorizes IHEs that maintain endowment funds supported with funds appropriated for HEA Title III and Title V programs for FY2022 to use the income from the endowment fund to award student scholarships.
+This provision, enacted through Division H, Title III of the CAA 2023, will remain in effect until Title III and Title V are reauthorized.
 Previous appropriations acts have authorized the same use of endowment income in recent years.